SharadKumar97/OSINT-SPY/docs/source/roadmap.rst

 Roadmap
 =======

-This is the initial version of the project.
+This is the initial version of OSINT-SPY.
 In future, we will add various social platofrms API and we will try to make it better by adding database functionality.